RuneRogue/final-full-htm/README.md

 We utilize the smart rollup of Tezos and Etherlink Chain, which offers:

 - Low block confirmation times
-- L2 Blockchain
+- Low gas fees
-- This tech stack enables fast and secure identity verification while maintaining user privacy.
+  This tech stack enables fast and secure identity verification while maintaining user privacy.